wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

 Select the Save Processed PDF File to save the PDB File that will be the input for the MD simulation.

+Create a separate folder and copy the Simulation script, Processed PDB File and the Ligand SDF File into the folder.

+The SDF File should be the same that was used as an input for the Openmm-Setup.

 .. figure:: /_static/images/tutorials/PDB_Path/Inputfiles.png
    :figwidth: 725px
    :align: center